Concrete Replacement: TECHNOLOGIES, MATERIALS and PREPARATION of the mixture

-Having a complex effect, which consists in accelerating the hydration process, and the reaction products with cement lower the freezing temperature of water.
+Having a complex effect, which consists of accelerating the hydration process, and the reaction products with cement lower the freezing temperature of water.

 Additives consist of more than a dozen chemical compounds that are available and cheap to manufacture.
-In addition to the direct action of additives with modifiers and plasticizers, they can give concrete: plasticity, frost resistance during operation, water-repellent properties, corrosion resistance, additional density due to the filling of pores with solid chemical reaction products.
+In addition to the direct action of additives with modifiers and plasticizers, they can give concrete the following: plasticity, frost resistance during operation, water-repellent properties, corrosion resistance and additional density due to the filling of pores with solid chemical reaction products.

 Additives are added with water in the preparation of “clean” concrete.
 The amount of additives is calculated based on the actual air temperature.
 It is important that the volume and composition of additives is limited by the requirement that, at the time the temperature drops below that specified by the manufacturer and the chemical reactions stop, concrete must gain at least 30% of its design strength.
 After increasing the temperature and freezing of concentrated saline aqueous solutions that do not form crystals, the hydration process resumes.

 Dry ready mixes with thixotropic properties and reinforced with synthetic fiber are actively promoting on the market.
 Thixotropy is the property of a material to become fluid under dynamic load (concrete mixer, concrete pump with sprayer, putty knife).
 When the load disappears, the material becomes denser and does not drain from a vertical surface.
-Mixtures have a number of excellent qualities: ease of use, adhesion, water resistance, compressive strength and bending, but they cannot be used at temperatures of the main concrete and air below + 5 ° C. It is reasonable to use repair compositions of this type if it is possible to ensure the temperature regime ( heating the base and mixture to a temperature of 25 … 30 ° C, thermal insulation or heating of the repaired area), which seriously limits their scope.
+Mixtures have a number of excellent qualities: ease of use, adhesion, water resistance, compressive strength and bending, but they cannot be used at temperatures of the main concrete and air below 5°C. It is reasonable to use repair compositions of this type if it is possible to ensure the temperature regime (heating the base and mixture to a temperature of 25 to 30°C, thermal insulation or heating of the repaired area), which seriously limits their scope.